-The property is located within an established residential area of Gourock where surrounding properties vary in age and character.
+The property is located within an established residential area of Gourock where surrounding properties are generally similar in age and character.
 Local shopping, amenities and public transport can be found nearby.
-There is a church located adjacent to the building.
+There is a trainline located adjacent to the building.